mpu/gthreads-art/code0.md

 ## Code 0: Foundations

-Here we use the knowledge we have of the ABI from the last article to describe what is the critical information one needs to have in a C structure representing a thread, then use this "program state" to interrupt and resume control flow of independent logical processes.
+Here we use the knowledge we have of the ABI from the last article to describe what is the critical information needed to represent a thread.
+Then we use this "program state" to interrupt and resume control flow of independent logical processes still while in C.

 You can find a git repository containing the code described here in the branch [code0](https://github.com/mpu/gthreads/tree/code0) of the Github repository.
+A Makefile is included and should work on any platform having the GNU compilation toolkit installed.

 ### Annotated listing (gthr.c)